HypnosQc/AuctionHouse-Discord-Bot/README.md

 # AuctionHouse-Discord-Bot
-Azerothcore based core script
+Azerothcore based core script.
-can be used on every core that use latest from today Eluna Lua Engine / Lua Modules Lua script that use Webhook to push the information!
+Can be used on every core that use latest from today Eluna Lua Engine / Lua Modules Lua script that use Webhook to push the information!
+Trinity ,Mangos and all the others 😏👌

 # [1] create an Webhook into your Discord Server.
 [1] https://ibb.co/MM1WzTG